-During 2010, the Board of Trustees held nine meetings, four of which were designated solely for attendance by the non-management Trustees.
-In addition, the non-management Trustees (all of whom are independent) held four executive sessions at the meetings that were open for participation by all Trustees.
-Mr. Vassalluzzo, the Non-Executive Chairman of the Board, presided over all Board meetings as well as all executive sessions of the non-management Trustees during 2010.
+During 2011, the Board of Trustees held five meetings.
+The non-management Trustees (all of whom are independent) held four executive sessions at the meetings that were open for participation by all non-management Trustees.
+Mr. Vassalluzzo, the Non-Executive Chairman of the Board, presided over all Board meetings as well as all executive sessions of the non-management Trustees during 2011.
 The Non-Executive Chairman of the Board is expected to preside over all future Board meetings and executive sessions of non-management Trustees.
 Since 2003, we have operated under a governance structure where the Chairman of the Board and Chief Executive Officer are separate positions held by different individuals.
-At its meetings in February 2010 and 2011, the Board discussed whether this structure was still the best structure for us and concluded that it was.
+At its meetings in February 2011 and 2012, the Board discussed whether this structure was still the best structure for us and concluded that it was.
 Having the Board operate under the leadership and direction of someone independent from management provides the Board with the most appropriate mechanism to fulfill its oversight responsibilities and hold management accountable for the performance of the Trust.
 It also allows our Chief Executive Officer to focus his time on running our day-to-day business.
 The Board believes that one of the most important attributes for the Board is independence from management and that belief has been reflected in the separation of the chairman and CEO roles as well as in our Corporate Governance Guidelines which permit no more than one member of the Board to be a non-independent trustee.

-Each of the Trustees attended at least 75% of all meetings of the Board and the Board committees during his or her tenure on those committees in 2010.
-On an aggregate basis, the Trustees attended 99% of all Board and Board committee meetings in 2010.
+Each of the Trustees attended at least 75% of all meetings of the Board and the Board committees during 2011.
+On an aggregate basis, the Trustees attended 97% of all Board and Board committee meetings in 2011.
 Our Corporate Governance Guidelines provide that all Trustees are expected to attend all meetings of the Board and the Board committees on which he or she serves as well as the Annual Meeting of Shareholders.
-All Trustees attended our 2010 Annual Meeting of Shareholders.
+All Trustees attended our 2011 Annual Meeting of Shareholders.

 The Board has three standing committees which are the Audit Committee, the Compensation Committee and the Nominating and Corporate Governance Committee.
 Each committee operates under a written charter which is available in the Investors section of our website at www.federalrealty.com.
-Each member of these committees meets, and throughout 2010 met, the independence, experience and, with respect to the Audit Committee, the financial literacy requirements, of the NYSE, the SEC and our Corporate Governance Guidelines.
+Each member of these committees meets, and throughout 2011 met, the independence, experience and, with respect to the Audit Committee, the financial literacy requirements, of the NYSE, the SEC and our Corporate Governance Guidelines.